-While basic health insurance does not include contributions to club membership because the benefits it provides are prescribed by law and do not change from provider to provider, certain supplementary insurance packages do.
+Basic health insurance does not include contributions to club fees because the benefits it provides are prescribed by law and do not change from provider to provider.
+But some supplementary insurance does.
 AXA is one of the companies that provides such supplementary insurance.
-If you take out supplementary health insurance with us, we will contribute to the cost of club membership.
-AXA contributes to the cost of all Olympic disciplines, membership of floorball, orienteering, and similar clubs, and sports that will become Olympic disciplines in 2020, such as karate or surfing.
-We also cover the cost of swimming subscriptions and exercise classes.
+If you take out supplementary health insurance with us, we will contribute to the cost.
+AXA contributes to the cost of all Olympic disciplines, membership of floorball, orienteering, and similar clubs, and sports that will become Olympic disciplines in 2021, such as karate or surfing.
+We also share the cost of swimming subscriptions and exercise classes.